The Amalfi Coast with Kids: Lemon Groves, Cliff Towns, and Italian Family Magic

 The Amalfi Coast stretches about 30 miles along the southern edge of the Sorrentine Peninsula, and where you stay makes a huge difference for families.
 We based ourselves in Amalfi town for five nights and it was the right call.
 Amalfi is centrally located (making day trips easy in both directions), has a flat waterfront promenade, a sandy beach, and more restaurants and shops than the smaller villages.
 It feels like a real town rather than just a tourist destination.

 Positano is the most photogenic village and the most popular, but it's expensive, extremely crowded in summer, and those stairs can be brutal with kids.
-If you stay here, make sure your accommodation is near the beach rather than at the top of the village, unless you enjoy climbing 400 steps with a crying toddler.
-Ravello, perched high above the coast, is quieter and cooler, with stunning gardens and views - but it requires a bus ride down to reach any beach.
+If you stay here, make sure your accommodation is near the beach rather than at the top of the village, unless you enjoy climbing 400 steps with a crying child.
+Skip the cliff-top boutique hotels with kids.
+Trust me.
+Ravello, perched high above the coast, is quieter and cooler, with stunning gardens and views, but it requires a bus ride down to reach any beach.

 Sorrento, technically not on the Amalfi Coast itself but at the western end of the peninsula, is another excellent family base.
 It's larger, has more amenities, is easier to reach from Naples, and has regular ferry connections to Capri and the Amalfi Coast towns.
-We've heard great things from families who base in Sorrento and do day trips along the coast.
+Several of Vivi's Paris-mom friends have based in Sorrento and reported back glowingly.

 Getting Around the Coast

 The famous Amalfi Coast road (SS163) is a narrow, winding two-lane road carved into cliffs hundreds of feet above the sea.
 It's thrilling, terrifying, and beautiful in roughly equal measure.
-If your kids get carsick, this is the road that will confirm it.
-Our eight-year-old, who never gets carsick, turned green within ten minutes.
-Bring motion sickness remedies and sit in front seats if possible.
+If your kid gets carsick, this is the road that will confirm it.
+Lila, who normally never gets carsick, turned green within ten minutes.
+Bring motion sickness remedies and put kids in front seats if possible.

-We used a mix of ferries and buses and it worked well.
-Hiring a private driver for a day is another option that's surprisingly affordable when split among a family - they know the roads intimately and you can stop at viewpoints along the way.
+I used a mix of ferries and buses and it worked well.
+Hiring a private driver for a day is another option that's surprisingly affordable when split among a couple of families.
+They know the roads intimately and you can stop at viewpoints along the way.
 Whatever you do, don't try to drive yourself unless you're very comfortable with narrow European mountain roads.
+Renato, my chef in Rome, calls Americans who try this "the bumper donors."
+He's not wrong.

 The Best Villages to Visit with Kids

 Ravello is the quiet gem of the coast.
 The Villa Rufolo gardens are beautiful and host the famous Ravello Festival music concerts in summer.
-Villa Cimbrone's "Terrace of Infinity" offers what might be the most spectacular view on the entire coast - an endless panorama of sea and sky that takes your breath away.
-Even kids, who are generally immune to views, stood there in silent wonder for a full minute before asking for gelato.
+Villa Cimbrone's "Terrace of Infinity" offers what might be the most spectacular view on the entire coast.
+An endless panorama of sea and sky that takes your breath away.
+Lila, who is generally immune to views, stood there in silent wonder for a full minute before asking for gelato.

 Beaches and Swimming

 The beach at Amalfi town is one of the most accessible and family-friendly.
 Atrani, the tiny village just around the headland from Amalfi (walkable through a tunnel), has a lovely small beach that's less crowded.
-The beach at Minori is wide by Amalfi Coast standards and popular with Italian families - it's one of the most kid-friendly beaches on the coast.
+The beach at Minori is wide by Amalfi Coast standards and popular with Italian families.
+One of the most kid-friendly beaches on the coast.

 Where to Eat with Kids

-Pizza is available everywhere and is uniformly excellent - we're talking proper Neapolitan-style pizza with blistered crusts, San Marzano tomatoes, and fresh mozzarella.
-Our kids ate pizza almost every day and I have zero regrets.
+Pizza is available everywhere and is uniformly excellent.
+Proper Neapolitan-style pizza with blistered crusts, San Marzano tomatoes, and fresh mozzarella.
+Lila ate pizza almost every day and I have zero regrets.
 Pasta with lemon and shrimp is a local specialty that's wonderful, and any seafood dish will be fresh and flavorful.
-For a treat, try the delizia al limone - a lemon sponge cake dessert that's light, citrusy, and utterly addictive.
+For a treat, try the delizia al limone, a lemon sponge cake dessert that's light, citrusy, and utterly addictive.

 Restaurant prices on the Amalfi Coast vary wildly.
 Waterfront restaurants in Positano can be eye-wateringly expensive, while a family trattoria one street back in Amalfi or Minori might serve equally good food for half the price.
 Ask locals for recommendations and don't be afraid to venture off the main tourist streets.
 Some of our best meals were at tiny places with handwritten menus and grandmothers in the kitchen.